-Simple and sturdy because then they’re unlikely to be broken in transit, and you’re going to save a lot on returns.
+Simple and study items are unlikely to be broken in transit, and you’re going to save a lot on returns.
 No one likes opening a package to find broken items.
 If you pick something that has a fixtures, or loose or fragile components, it’s far more likely to be damaged than, say, a t-shirt.

 There’s no point in selling a product that either has no demand or has too much supply.